edoelas/agdb/_posts/2021-05-25-I-am-a-sinner.md

 - [Solve hassle with image insertion](https://stackoverflow.com/questions/67660810/is-there-a-way-in-jekyll-to-set-a-base-path-for-images)
 - [Alt text below images](https://stackoverflow.com/questions/19331362/using-an-image-caption-in-markdown-jekyll)

 But while I was at it I thought: "Why not to take this oportunity to improove the design?".
 My plan was just to change the colours and fonts.
-In fact that is exactly what I did, but at a level I never believed I would be doing it.
+In fact that is exactly what I did, but with an attention to the detail I never believed I would be doing it.

 ### The redesign